Aarno Palotie, Associated Faculty

 Grace is a computational biologist working on computational methods development and analysis of the Genome Aggregation Database (gnomAD).
 She studied statistics and mathematics at the University of Oxford and worked for several years in the Cancer Genome Analysis group at the Broad.

-Amanda Wang, Associate Software Engineer
+Arcturus Wang, Associate Software Engineer

 Michael Wilson, Associate Computational Biologist I